aws-samples/allthings-bedrock-nova-models/README.md

 ## Disclaimer

-You should not use this AWS Content or Third-Party Content in your production accounts, or on production or other critical data.
-You are responsible for testing, securing, and optimizing the AWS Content or Third-Party Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
+You should not use this Content in your production accounts, or on production or other critical data.
+You are responsible for testing, securing, and optimizing content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards